lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 When using resumption PSKs:

-  * During normal operation, the same same ID_CRED_PSK is not reused, and not visible to a passive attacker.
+  * During normal operation, the same ID_CRED_PSK is not reused, and not visible to a passive attacker.
 Reuse of the same ID_CRED_PSK can however happen due to transmission errors or when one peer lose its stored resumption key.
 An active attacker can force reuse of the same ID_CRED_PSK and decrypt ID_CRED_PSK.
 This is seen as a minor privacy problem.
 EDHOC-PSK provides much stronger privacy properties than many other popular protocols with PSK authentication.

 ## Security Considerations for Resumption